Physician, Heal a Colleague

 1. Wible P. Why doctors kill themselves. www.Consultantlive.com.
 May 9, 2013. http://www.consultantlive.com/blog/display/article/10162/2141806

 2. Ideal Medical Care.org. http://www.idealmedicalcare.org/

 3. Wible P. Preventing physician suicide, depression, burnout.
 Ideal Medical Care.
-April 5, 2013.
-Available at: http://www.idealmedicalcare.org/blog/preventing-physician-suicide-depression-burnout/
+April 5, 2013. http://www.idealmedicalcare.org/blog/preventing-physician-suicide-depression-burnout/

 5. Gold KJ, Sen A, Schwenk TL.
 Details on suicide among US physicians: data from the National Violent Death Reporting System.
-Gen Hosp Psychiatr.
+Gen Hosp Psychiatry.
 2013;35:45-49.
-Available at:

 6. Fears about confidentiality put off doctors from accessing mental health services.
 Press release.
 Royal College of Physicians.
-August, 2009.
-Available at: http://www.rcplondon.ac.uk/press-releases/fears-about-confidentiality-put-doctors-accessing-mental-health-services
+August, 2009. http://www.rcplondon.ac.uk/press-releases/fears-about-confidentiality-put-doctors-accessing-mental-health-services

 8. Hu Y, Fix ML, Hevelone ND, et al. Physician’s needs in coping with emotional stressors: the case for peer support.
 Arch Surg.
 2012;147:212-217. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3309062/pdf/nihms342255.pdf